selwynpolit/d9book/book/bq.md

 In addition, you create a function to handle things once all the chunks are complete.
 You can also give the Batch API a bunch of work to do and have it figure out for itself when it is finished.

-Also, it's useful that the Batch API uses the Drupal Queue system, allowing it to pick up where it left off in case of problems.
+The Batch API uses the Drupal Queue system, allowing it to pick up where it left off in case of problems.

 You can use the Batch API in controllers, forms, hook updates, and Drush commands.
 The implementation of each one is slightly different, as you can see in the examples.

 Most often you start a batch from a form where you fill in some options and click a button.
-In the case of a controller, you activate a batch when you point the browser at a URL.
-Drush commands are typed in the terminal.
+You can also run a batch on a controller where the batch operation starts when you point the browser at a URL.
+Batch operations in Drush commands are started when you type the command in the terminal.

 In the code:
 For a drush command, you use `drush_backend_batch_process()` to kick off the batch (from DirtSalesforceController.php):